Coconut milk doesn’t profit from the same level of fame as its close relative coconut oil, but it’s slowly getting there.

 You can apply it directly over the face or mix it with peeled almonds until getting a consistent cream you can use as a beauty mask for 15 minutes, 2 or 3 times a week.

-Hair grow and health
+Hair growth and health

 Since fatty acids have an antiseptic effect, coconut milk can help soothe rashes, itchiness and inflammation of the scalp.
-Likewise, it’s moisturising power due to its nutritional content help replenish the skin to make it elastic and healthy again.
+Likewise, it’s moisturizing power due to its nutritional content help replenish the skin to make it elastic and healthy again.

 By taking care of the wellbeing of the scalp, the coconut milk will also promote hair growth and its strengthen given it had a solid base to grow from.